Fredlyne/ios-structs-classes-lab/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?
+Both jason.name and edgar.name will equal  jason  because class is a refernce type.

 ## Question 4